 An additional requirement is that students need to select at least one of the -marked courses.

 5. Plus electives in agreement with the graduation supervisor so the entire course programme adds up to at least 60 ECs

-Additional requirement: to include at least one mastermath course
+The study-programme must include at least one mastermath course